weni-ai/fcm-channel-ios/README.md

 ## License

-fcm-channel-ios is available under the MIT license.
+fcm-channel-ios is available under the AGPL-3.0 license.
 See the LICENSE file for more info.